MIDS-scaling-up/v2/week12/hw/README.md

 aws ec2 run-instances --image-id ami-0affd4508a5d2481b --instance-type t2.medium --security-group-ids sg-YOUR_SG_ID --associate-public-ip-address --block-device-mapping 'DeviceName=/dev/sda1,Ebs={VolumeSize=32}' --key-name eariasn --count 3
 ```

-Create 3 EBS volumes of 100GB to attach to the ec2 instances as secondary drives. (notice the availability zone of your instances, volumes should be in the same)
+Create 3 EBS volumes of 100GB to attach to the ec2 instances as secondary drives by running this command three times (notice the availability zone of your instances, volumes should be in the same):
 ```
 aws ec2 create-volume --volume-type gp2 --size 100 --availability-zone us-east-1a
 ```